sunpy/sunpy/docs/tutorial/maps.rst

 .. note::

-    In this section and in :ref:`timeseries_guide`, we will use the sample data included with sunpy.
+    In this section and in :ref:`sunpy-tutorial-timeseries`, we will use the sample data included with sunpy.
     These data are primarily useful for demonstration purposes or simple debugging.
     These files have names like ``sunpy.data.sample.AIA_171_IMAGE`` and ``sunpy.data.sample.RHESSI_IMAGE`` and are automatically downloaded to your computer as you need them.
     Once downloaded, these sample data files will be paths to their location on your computer.

-.. _creating-maps:
+.. _sunpy-tutorial-map-creating-maps:

 Creating Maps
 =============

-To create a `~sunpy.map.Map` from a sample AIA image,
+To create a `~sunpy.map.Map` from a sample Atmospheric Imaging Assembly (AIA) image,

 .. code-block:: python

     >>> import sunpy.map
     >>> import sunpy.data.sample  # doctest: +REMOTE_DATA

     >>> sunpy.data.sample.AIA_171_IMAGE  # doctest: +REMOTE_DATA
     PosixPath('.../AIA20110607_063302_0171_lowres.fits')
     >>> my_map = sunpy.map.Map(sunpy.data.sample.AIA_171_IMAGE)  # doctest: +REMOTE_DATA

 In many cases sunpy automatically detects the type of file as well as the the instrument associated with it.
-In this case, we have a FITS file from the AIA instrument onboard SDO.
+In this case, we have a FITS file from the AIA instrument onboard the Solar Dynamics Observatory (SDO).
 To make sure this has all worked correctly, we can take a quick look at ``my_map``,

 .. code-block:: python